dotnet/msbuild/documentation/wiki/Binary-Log.md

 # Logging all environment variables

 By default, MSBuild logs only the environment variables that are used to influence MSBuild, which is a subset of what is set in the environment.
+This reduces, but does not eliminate, the likelihood of leaking sensitive information through logs.
 This behavior can be changed to log the full environment by setting the environment variable `MSBUILDLOGALLENVIRONMENTVARIABLES=1`.

 # Replaying a binary log